16 – Daniel Haston and the DAR and SAR

 Daniel Haston was an American pioneer, born in northern Virginia.
 In about 1783 he moved his family to what is now East Tennessee and eventually settled in what became White County of Middle Tennessee.

-His father, Henry Hiestand, was a 1727 immigrant to America from the Rhineland of Germany.
-But the Hiestand family originated in Canton Zurich of Switzerland.
+His father, Henry Hiestand, was a 1727 immigrant to America from the German Rhineland.
+But the Hiestand family originated in Canton Zürich of Switzerland.
 They were Anabaptists (Mennonites) who had to flee their Swiss homeland because of persecution for their simple Biblical faith.

 Daniel’s original surname was Hiestand, but it morphed into many different spellings–Haston, Hastin, Hasten, Hasting, Hastings, Hastain, etc. Regardless of how our “H” names are spelled, we are all members of one big family.